While I’m more of a Patriots fan, I’ve had several clients ask me about a workout plan that Patrick Willis would have gone through.

 1. Whey Protein

-The upper body and legs workouts above will put a lot of strain on muscles.
+The upper body and leg workouts above will put a lot of strain on muscles.
 And to support muscle repair, you’ll need a lot of protein immediately after you’ve lifted the weights.
-Get a fast boost with a whey protein shake to support muscle protein synthesis [2].

 2. BCAAs

-In addition to a whey protein, your muscles will especially need BCAAs in a larger supply to reduce soreness.
+In addition to whey protein, your muscles will especially need BCAAs in a larger supply to reduce soreness.
 Most high-performance athletes and football players will take these after every strength exercise session.

 FAQs